 - Process and prepare travel vouchers or other documents

 Although some tasks are common to most receptionists, their specific responsibilities vary depending on their work establishment.
 For example, receptionists in hospitals and in doctors' offices may gather patients' personal and insurance information and direct patients to the proper waiting room.
 In corporate headquarters, they may greet visitors and manage the scheduling of the board room or common conference area.
 In beauty or hair salons, they arrange appointments, direct clients to the hairstylist, and may serve as cashiers.
 In factories, large corporations, and government offices, receptionists may provide identification cards for visitors and arrange for escorts to take visitors to the proper office.
 Those working for bus and train companies respond to passengers’ inquiries about departures, arrivals, stops, and other related matters.

 Receptionists use the telephone, computers, and other electronic devices.
-Despite the widespread use of voice mail or other automated systems, many receptionists still take messages and inform other employees of the public’s or customers’ arrivals or cancellations of appointments.
-When they are not busy with callers, most workers are expected to help other administrative employees by doing a variety of other office tasks.
+Despite the widespread use of voicemail or other automated systems, many receptionists still take messages and inform other employees of the public’s or customers’ arrivals or cancellations of appointments.
+When they are not busy, receptionists are usually expected to help other administrative employees by doing a variety of office tasks.

 What is the workplace of a Receptionist like?